Too Far: 2022 Gait Augmentation Seminar

 Did you know your walk is unique to you and it can be identified from hundreds of yards away?

-Forget your fingerprint or your face, your walk may be a reliable bio-tracker.
-Want to practice silly walking exercises so you can go incognito on any sidewalk?
+Forget your fingerprint or your face, your walk is a reliable bio-tracker.
+Want to practice augmenting your walk so you can go incognito on any sidewalk?

 After decades of research, gait identification technologies are edging closer, becoming more affordable, and finding surprisingly unchecked success in the commercial sector.